 - a.
 The Uruguay Round of GATT (held from 1986-1993) agreed to set up an international body called the World Trade Organization (WTO) which took effect on January 1, 1995.
-As of July 2008, WTO had 153 member countries. - 1).
-This body has statutory powers to adjudicate trade disputes among nations. - 2).
+As of May 10, 2012, the WTO had 155 member countries. - 1).
+This body has statutory powers to adjudicate trade disputes among nations.

+- 2).
 It provides a framework for governments to frame and implement domestic trade legislation and regulations. - 3).
 WTO's ninth round---called the Doha Development Agenda (Doha Round was launched in Doha, Qatar in November 2001). - 4).
-The Doha Round of 2001 also facilitated the way for China and Taiwan to get full membership in the WTO.

-- 5).
-Doha Round's trade negotiations collapsed on July 23, 2006. - b.
+The Doha Round of 2001 also facilitated the way for China and Taiwan to get full membership in the WTO. - 5).
+Doha Round's trade negotiations collapsed on July 23, 2006. - 6).
+Russia also became the most recent addition to the WTO in December 2011 after 18 years of negotiations. - b.
 One of the attempts of this form of negotiation is to get certain nations to agree to honor intellectual property rights.
 This is still a very difficult issue in trade relations. - c.
 WTO is not just an extension of GATT.
 It is an entity unto itself. - d.
 The WTO settlement mechanism is faster, more automatic, and less susceptible to blockages than the old GATT system.

-\\\\\Use Exhibit 2-7 Here\\\\\
+''' Use Exhibit 2-7 Here

-\\\\\Use Global Perspective 2-2 "China's Accession to the WTO and its Implications" Here\\\\ \\\\\Use Review Question #3 Here\\\\ \\\\ Use Discussion Question #1 Here\\\\ \\\\\Use Global Perspective 2-3 "Trade Barriers and Politics" Here \\\\\Use Global Perspective 2-4 "Anti-Globalization Movement" Here
+Use Global Perspective 2-2 "China's Accession to the WTO and its Implications" Here

+Use Review Question #3 Here

+Use Discussion Question #1 Here

+Use Global Perspective 2-3 "Trade Barriers and Politics" Here

+Use Global Perspective 2-4 "Anti-Globalization Movement" Here '''